-JapanesePhotos.Asia has started a new project at Patreon.com/ablyth, where we will share:
+JapanesePhotos.Asia has started a new project at Patreon.com/ablyth, called 52 Facts About Japan, where we will share:

 - Each month, a new travel guide entry, or